 Note- they don’t come together in the post (because a contractor takes care of the pretty ones) so don’t panic when the first one arrives, and you think there has been a mistake.
 The other will follow shortly.

 Standard Certificate $60

-Normally it takes anywhere from 1 week to 8 weeks (depending how busy BDM are), so be patient.
+Normally it takes anywhere from 1 week to 3 weeks (depending on how busy BDM is), so be patient.
 Use that time to prepare for Step 3.

 You can do this straight away.
 We can do it as part of the ceremony if you want!
 It’s a nice idea to put your maiden name in brackets so people can still find you.
 Although, on second thoughts who cares about their high school sweetheart tracking them down on Facebook after they are married?, unless you want an opportunity to gloat about how wonderful your life is now!)